factopolis/factopolis/content/docs/faq.md

 Factopolis is collaboratively edited; anyone is free to submit information to the database.
 As long as it meets our quality standards (*i.e.*, appropriate and reliably sourced) we would be [happy to include it](/contributing).

 Finally, due to our structure sources take a much more central role, and are more heavily emphasized.
-We often have multiple sources for statements (including video, audio, transcipts, *etc.*) which are easily accessible, making Factopolis extremely well-suited for research.
+We often have multiple sources for statements (including video, audio, transcripts, *etc.*) which are easily accessible, making Factopolis extremely well-suited for research.

 #### What do I do when a source has been removed or is otherwise inaccessible?